gstanden/orabuntu-lxc/README.md

 ```
 The scripts can be edited to use other than (/dev/sdb + /dev/sdc) for example (/dev/sdg + /dev/sdk).

-There are scripts in distro subdirectories to create the required ZFS storage pools for all supported Orabuntu-LXC distro.
+There are scripts in distro subdirectories to create the required ZFS storage pools for all supported Orabuntu-LXC distros (CentOS, Fedora, RedHat, Ubuntu and Oracle Linux).

 Other than pre-creating the olxc-001 on the HUB host and the olxc-002 on the GRE host, the Orabuntu-LXC main scripts
 ```